CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 VMware NSX-T provides an agile software-defined infrastructure to build cloud-native application environments.
 It aims to provide automation, simplicity in operations, networking and security.
 NSX-T supports various type of environments like multi-hypervisor, bare-metal worloads, hybrid/public clouds and more.
 It serves as the control-plane, data-plane and management-plane for virtualized overlay solutions.

-VMware virtualized enviorment requires all virtual and physical elements such as ESXi hypervisors, NSX Edges, etc. to communicate to each other over an underaly IP fabric.
-NVIDIA Mellanox Spectrum switches provides best-in-class undealy hardware leveraging Spectrum® ASIC capabilities over 1-400Gbps port speeds and various densities.
-With Cumulus Linux OS on top, underlying fabric configuration can be easially done to ensure VMware NSX-T proper operations.
+VMware virtualized enviorment requires all virtual and physical elements such as ESXi hypervisors and NSX Edges to communicate to each other over an underlay IP fabric.
+NVIDIA Spectrum switches provides best-in-class underlay hardware leveraging the Spectrum ASIC providing speeds of 1 to 400Gbps.
+With NVIDIA Cumulus Linux OS software the underlying fabric configuration can be easially provisioned to ensure VMware NSX-T proper operations.

-This configuration guide examines a few of the most common use-cases of VMware NSX-T deployments, and shows the required underlay switches configurations of Cumulus Linux OS.</br>
+This configuration guide examines a few of the most common use-cases of VMware NSX-T deployments, and shows the required underlay switches configurations of Cumulus Linux.</br>
-In the following scenarions, the underaly IP fabric configured with [Multi-Chassis Link Aggregation - MLAG](https://docs.cumulusnetworks.com/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation-MLAG/) for active/active phisical layer 2 connectivity, [Virtual Router Redundancy - VRR and VRRP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP/) for active/active and redundant layer 3 gateways, and [Border Gateway Protocol - BGP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/) to provide underlay IP fabric connectivity between all physical and logical elemets.
+In the following scenarions, the underlay IP fabric configured with [Multi-Chassis Link Aggregation - MLAG](https://docs.cumulusnetworks.com/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation-MLAG/) for active/active phisical layer 2 connectivity, [Virtual Router Redundancy - VRR and VRRP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP/) for active/active and redundant layer 3 gateways, and [Border Gateway Protocol - BGP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/) to provide underlay IP fabric connectivity between all physical and logical elemets.
 Our best-practice is using [eBGP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/#ebgp-and-ibgp) for all Leaf-Spine underlay peerings.

 {{%notice note%}}

-NSX-T configuration will not be covered in this guide, for more information regarding VMware NSX-T design, installation and configuiration check - [VMware® NSX-T Reference Design](https://communities.vmware.com/t5/VMware-NSX-Documents/VMware-NSX-T-Reference-Design/ta-p/2778093), [NSX-T Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html), and [NSX-T Data Center Administration Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-FBFD577B-745C-4658-B713-A3016D18CB9A.html).
+NSX-T configuration will not be covered in this guide, for more information regarding VMware NSX-T design, installation and configuration check - [VMware NSX-T Reference Design](https://communities.vmware.com/t5/VMware-NSX-Documents/VMware-NSX-T-Reference-Design/ta-p/2778093), [NSX-T Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html), and [NSX-T Data Center Administration Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-FBFD577B-745C-4658-B713-A3016D18CB9A.html).

 {{%/notice %}}

-{{%notice note%}}

-The configuration outputs taken from our cloud virtual simulation envioemnt called [NVIDIA Cumulus AIR](https://air.cumulusnetworks.com/).
-Thus, all switches' interfaces speed are 1G.
-In real enviorments, using NVIDIA Mellanox Spectrum switches, interfaces speed could be between 1-400Gbps.

-{{%/notice %}}

 # Pure Virtualized Environment

-This use-case covers the basic VMware environment where its all vertualized and based on pure IP fabric underaly (e.g. greenfield deployment).
+This use-case covers the basic VMware environment where its all virtualized and based on pure IP fabric underlay (e.g. greenfield deployment).
 It means all the communucation is between Virtual Machines (VMs) located on ESXi hypervisors.

-NSX-T uses Generic Networking Virtualization Encapsulation (Geneve) as the overlay protocol to transmit virtualized traffic over layer 2 tunnels on top of the layer 3 underalying fabric.
-Geneve protocol is similar to the well-known VXLAN encapsulation, but it has extended header with more options.
-Each NSX-T "prepered host" (ESXi added to NSX-T manager) gets installed with kernel modules to act as Tunnel Endpoint (TEP) device.
-TEP devices are responsible for encapsulating and decapsulating traffic between Virtual Machicnes inside the virtualized world.
+NSX-T uses Generic Networking Virtualization Encapsulation (Geneve) as the overlay protocol to transmit virtualized traffic over layer 2 tunnels on top of the layer 3 underlay fabric.
+The Geneve protocol is similar to the well-known VXLAN encapsulation, but it has an extended header with more options.
+Each NSX-T "prepared host" (ESXi added to NSX-T manager) is installed with kernel modules to act as a Tunnel Endpoint (TEP) device.
+TEP devices are responsible for encapsulating and decapsulating traffic between virtual machicnes inside the virtualized network.

 The below underlay IP fabric configuration based on the this example topology diagram and physical connectivity

 {{<figure src="/images/guides/cumulus-nsxt/pure_L2.JPG">}}

-**Rack 1** – Two NVIDIA Mellanox Switches in MLAG + One ESXi hypervisor connected in active/active bonding</br>
+**Rack 1** – Two NVIDIA Switches in MLAG + One ESXi hypervisor connected in active/active bonding</br>
-**Rack 2** – Two NVIDIA Mellanox Switches in MLAG + One ESXi hypervisor connected in active/active bonding
+**Rack 2** – Two NVIDIA Switches in MLAG + One ESXi hypervisor connected in active/active bonding

 ## Physical Connectivity